causify-ai/tutorials/class_project_instructions/Projects/mpi4py_Project_Description.md

-### Description
+**Description**

-**mpi4py** is a Python package that provides bindings for the Message Passing Interface (MPI), allowing for parallel programming in Python.
-It is particularly useful for high-performance computing and can handle large-scale data processing tasks efficiently.
+mpi4py is a Python package that provides bindings for the Message Passing Interface (MPI), enabling parallel computing in Python.
+It allows for the distribution of tasks across multiple processors, facilitating the efficient handling of large-scale data processing and computational tasks.

-**Features:**
-- Facilitates communication between processes in a distributed environment.
+Technologies Used
+mpi4py

+- Enables parallel execution of Python code, enhancing performance for large datasets.
-- Supports point-to-point communication and collective operations.
+- Supports point-to-point and collective communication between processes.
-- Enables efficient data exchange and synchronization among multiple processes.
+- Facilitates the development of distributed applications across various computing environments.

 ---

-### Project Blueprint

-#### Project 1: Parallel Data Processing with mpi4py
-- **Difficulty**: 1 (Easy)
-- **Project Objective**: The goal is to parallelize a simple data processing task, such as calculating the mean of a large dataset, to optimize performance and reduce computation time.

-- **Dataset Suggestions**: Use a large synthetic dataset generated via NumPy or find a public dataset on Kaggle that contains numerical data.

-- **Tasks**:
+### Project 1: Predicting Housing Prices Using Parallelized Regression (Difficulty: 1 - Easy)

+**Project Objective:**
+The goal is to build a regression model to predict housing prices based on various features such as location, size, and amenities, while utilizing mpi4py for parallel processing to speed up model training.

+**Dataset Suggestions:**
+Look for housing datasets on Kaggle that include features like price, square footage, number of bedrooms, and location.

+**Tasks:**
-  - **Set Up mpi4py**:
+- **Set Up mpi4py Environment:**
-    - Install mpi4py and ensure MPI is configured on your system.
+    - Install mpi4py and set up a basic MPI environment to run parallel processes.

-  - **Data Generation**:
+- **Data Ingestion:**
-    - Create a large synthetic dataset using NumPy.
-    - Split the dataset into smaller chunks for parallel processing.
+    - Load the housing dataset into a distributed format using Pandas and mpi4py.

-  - **Implement Parallel Mean Calculation**:
-    - Utilize mpi4py to distribute data chunks across multiple processes.
-    - Each process calculates the mean of its assigned chunk.
+- **Data Preprocessing:**
+    - Clean and preprocess the data, handling missing values and encoding categorical variables, distributed across multiple processes.

-  - **Aggregate Results**:
+- **Model Training:**
-    - Use mpi4py's collective operations to gather and compute the overall mean from individual results.
+    - Implement a regression model (e.g., Linear Regression) and train it in parallel using mpi4py to optimize the training time.

-  - **Performance Comparison**:
+- **Model Evaluation:**
-    - Measure and compare execution time with a single-threaded approach.
+    - Evaluate the model’s performance using metrics like RMSE and R², aggregating results from different processes.

-- **Bonus Ideas (Optional)**:
+- **Visualization:**
-  - Explore the impact of different chunk sizes on performance.
-  - Implement additional statistical calculations (e.g., median, standard deviation) using the same parallel framework.
+    - Visualize the predicted vs actual prices using Matplotlib.

 ---

-#### Project 2: Distributed Machine Learning with mpi4py
+### Project 2: Parallelized Image Classification with CNNs (Difficulty: 2 - Medium)
-- **Difficulty**: 2 (Medium)
-- **Project Objective**: Implement a distributed version of a linear regression model using mpi4py to handle large datasets efficiently and optimize model training time.

-- **Dataset Suggestions**: Find a large regression dataset on Kaggle that includes various features and a continuous target variable.

-- **Tasks**:
+**Project Objective:**
+Develop a Convolutional Neural Network (CNN) for classifying images from a publicly available dataset while leveraging mpi4py to distribute the training workload across multiple processors.

+**Dataset Suggestions:**
+Utilize image datasets available on Kaggle, such as CIFAR-10 or Fashion MNIST, which contain labeled images for classification tasks.

+**Tasks:**
-  - **Set Up Data Pipeline**:
+- **Set Up mpi4py and TensorFlow:**
+    - Install necessary libraries and configure mpi4py with TensorFlow for distributed training.

+- **Data Loading:**
-    - Load the dataset and preprocess it (handle missing values, normalize features).
+    - Load the image dataset and preprocess images (resizing, normalization) using parallel data loading techniques.

-  - **Distribute Data**:
-    - Split the dataset into training and testing sets, then further divide the training set among multiple processes.
-  - **Implement Distributed Linear Regression**:
-    - Each process computes partial gradients of the cost function.
-    - Use mpi4py to gather gradients and update model parameters collectively.
-  - **Model Evaluation**:
+- **Model Architecture:**
-    - Evaluate the model's performance on the testing set using metrics like RMSE or R-squared.
+    - Build a CNN architecture suitable for the classification task, ensuring it can be trained in a distributed manner.

+- **Distributed Training:**
+    - Implement model training using mpi4py to distribute the training process across multiple GPUs or CPU cores.

-  - **Performance Analysis**:
+- **Model Evaluation:**
-    - Compare the training time and accuracy with a standard single-threaded implementation.
+    - Evaluate the classification accuracy and loss metrics, aggregating results from different processes.

-- **Bonus Ideas (Optional)**:
+- **Visualization:**
-  - Experiment with different optimization algorithms (e.g., SGD, Adam) in the distributed setting.
-  - Implement cross-validation in a distributed manner to assess model robustness.
+    - Visualize model performance through confusion matrices and accuracy plots.

 ---

-#### Project 3: Parallel Image Processing with mpi4py
-- **Difficulty**: 3 (Hard)
-- **Project Objective**: Develop a parallel image processing pipeline using mpi4py to apply transformations (e.g., filtering, edge detection) on a large dataset of images.

-- **Dataset Suggestions**: Use a publicly available dataset of images from Kaggle or HuggingFace, such as CIFAR-10 or MNIST.

-- **Tasks**:
+### Project 3: Real-Time Anomaly Detection in Network Traffic (Difficulty: 3 - Hard)

+**Project Objective:**
+Create a system for real-time anomaly detection in network traffic data using unsupervised learning techniques, employing mpi4py to handle large volumes of streaming data in a distributed manner.

+**Dataset Suggestions:**
+Access network traffic datasets from government open data portals or Kaggle that provide logs of network activity, including normal and anomalous behavior.

+**Tasks:**
-  - **Set Up Image Processing Environment**:
+- **Set Up mpi4py for Streaming Data:**
-    - Install necessary libraries (e.g., OpenCV, PIL) along with mpi4py.
-  - **Load and Distribute Images**:
-    - Load a batch of images and distribute them across multiple processes for parallel processing.
-  - **Implement Image Transformations**:
-    - Each process applies specific transformations (e.g., Gaussian blur, Sobel filter) to its assigned images.
-  - **Collect and Save Processed Images**:
+    - Configure mpi4py to handle streaming data and set up a distributed computing environment.

+- **Data Ingestion:**
+    - Stream network traffic data into the system, ensuring efficient data handling across multiple processes.

+- **Feature Engineering:**
+    - Extract relevant features from raw network traffic data, parallelizing the process to handle large volumes efficiently.

+- **Anomaly Detection Model:**
+    - Implement an unsupervised learning model (e.g., Isolation Forest or DBSCAN) for detecting anomalies in the network traffic.

+- **Real-Time Processing:**
-    - Use mpi4py to gather processed images from all processes and save them to a specified directory.
+    - Use mpi4py to enable real-time processing and anomaly detection, aggregating results from distributed computations.

+- **Evaluation and Reporting:**
+    - Evaluate the model's performance using precision, recall, and F1-score, and generate reports on detected anomalies.

-  - **Performance Benchmarking**:
+- **Visualization:**
-    - Measure the time taken to process images in parallel versus sequentially.
+    - Create visualizations of network traffic patterns and detected anomalies using Seaborn or Matplotlib.

-- **Bonus Ideas (Optional)**:
+**Bonus Ideas (Optional):**
-  - Implement more complex image processing techniques (e.g., convolutional neural networks for image classification) in a distributed manner.
-  - Explore the effects of varying the number of processes on performance and image quality.

----

-These projects will allow students to gain hands-on experience with parallel computing concepts, enhance their understanding of distributed systems, and apply machine learning techniques effectively using mpi4py.
+- Implement a dashboard for real-time monitoring of network traffic and anomalies.
+- Compare the performance of different anomaly detection algorithms in a distributed setting.
+- Explore the use of deep learning methods for more complex anomaly detection tasks.